ADVERTISEMENT

 Robot simulation used to test robotic movement and behavior virtually.

-A comprehensive industrial arm robot simulation package should include three-dimensional geometry, kinematic analysis, and physical simulations that replicate the robot’s motion under real-world conditions.
-The most important benefits of industrial arm robots are verifying reach, cycle time, joint limits, and safe path avoidance to avoid collisions with fixtures, people, and other objects.
+An overall package for simulating an industrial arm robot should include a three-dimensional geometric representation of the robot, kinematic analysis to determine its motion, and physical simulations to model its movement under real-world conditions.
+Industrial arm robots are also useful because they can verify several parameters, including reach, cycle time, joint limits, and a safe path to avoid collisions with fixtures, people, and other objects.

-In contrast, mobile robot simulation packages should provide representations of maps, obstacles, sensor noise, and traffic flow patterns to help teams evaluate navigation and recovery behaviors.
-If virtual robot testing is combined with robot simulation testing, teams can easily automate testing by creating test cases that run the same tests repeatedly for each software change, ensuring no regressions occur.
+Conversely, a package for simulating a mobile robot should contain representations of maps, obstacles, sensor noise, and traffic flow patterns to allow evaluation of navigation and recovery behaviors.
+Combining virtual robot testing with robot simulation testing will enable teams to automate testing by creating test cases that execute the same test multiple times for each software update, ensuring no regressions occur.

 Your Robot’s Personal Flight Simulator: What is a “Digital Twin”?

-Simulators are digital models of new aircraft that simulate how they respond, allowing pilots to safely test their skills before flying a real aircraft.
-In addition, robotics engineers use this technology as a Digital Twin.
-The Digital Twin is a fully detailed 3D model of a robot inside a computer.
-This way, engineers can conduct as many tests as possible on the Digital Twin without risking damage or loss of the actual robot.
+The use of simulators enables pilots to safely test their skills with digital models of new aircraft.
+This testing occurs prior to flight and gives pilots confidence in their ability to control their aircraft successfully.
+Robotics engineers also utilize the technology described above as a Digital Twin.
+The Digital Twin is a 3D model of the robot stored on a computer.
+Through the Digital Twin, robotics engineers can run as many tests as necessary without risking damage or loss of the physical robot.

 Side-by-side view of a physical industrial robotic arm and its virtual simulation model used for virtual robot testing.